 B.A.
 Environmental Studies, Mount Holyoke College

-Hannah Moore has a B.A. in Environmental Studies from Mount Holyoke College and has been a GIS analyst and research scientist for Northeast Aquatic Research since 2015.
-Hannah is also NEAR’s business administrator and billing manager.
+Hannah Moore has a B.A. in Environmental Studies from Mount Holyoke College and has been a GIS analyst and research scientist for Northeast Aquatic Research since 2016.
+She brings a unique set of data analysis, coding, and mapping skills, and she has substantial experience conducting aquatic plant surveys, water quality monitoring, and watershed investigations.
+She is the project manager for several projects in Connecticut and Massachusetts.
+Hannah is also NEAR’s financial and administrative manager, conducting much of the behind-the-scenes work.
 Prior to coming to work for NEAR, she was a GIS technician for the CT Department of Energy and Environmental Protection Forestry Division.
-Hannah brings a unique set of data analysis, coding, and mapping skills, and is well-versed in aquatic plant survey methods and water quality monitoring.